KDE/digikam-doc/getting_started/installation.rst

         - The digiKam files are always located in the same folder.

-        When the file is downloaded, to start the installer, a security warning will appears, because it does not come from the Windows Store.
+        When the file is downloaded, and the installer is started, a security warning will appear because the installer does not come from the Windows Store.

         .. figure:: images/windows_setup_protection.webp
             :width: 400px